Skip to main content

 Pacific Home Source:

-Bridging Design and ConstructionAt Pacific Home Source, we position ourselves between these two roles.We align closely with the design thinking and planning approach of architects, while also incorporating the efficiency and practicality of a construction-focused drafter.Our goal is to provide a process that is:
+Bridging Design and Construction.
+At Pacific Home Source we position ourselves between these two roles.
+We align closely with the design thinking and planning approach of architects, while also incorporating the efficiency and practicality of a construction-focused drafter.
+Our goal is to provide a process that is:

-Thoughtful in design
+- Thoughtful in design

-Grounded in construction reality
+- Grounded in construction budget reality

-Clear and predictable in cost
+- Clear and predictable in cost.

-For many residential projects, this balance creates a smoother path from concept to construction
+For many residential projects, this balance creates a smoother path from concept to construction.

 1. Design That Reflects Real-World Construction